-- With a "buy signal" triggered, there is a positive bias and with the breakout there is the only resistance to the upside is the more extreme deviation from the 200-dma, which got even more extended this past week. - As noted last week, we did add a "short S&P 500" index hedge to both the Equity and ETF portfolios.
-We are okay with the little bit of performance drag it provides relative to the risk reduction we get in the portfolio. - Given the deviation from the mean, and the more extreme overbought condition, it is advisable to wait for some consolidation/correction before increasing equity allocations. - Short-Term Positioning: Bullish - Last Week: Hold position - o This Week: Hold position with a bias to add to holdings. - Stop-loss moved up to \$290 - Long-Term Positioning: Neutral due to valuations
+- With a "buy signal" triggered, there is a positive bias, however with both the price and "buy signal" very extended we expect a short-term correction for a better entry point to add exposure. - As noted previously, we did add a "short S&P 500" index hedge to both the Equity and ETF portfolios.
+We are okay with the little bit of performance drag it provides relative to the risk reduction we get in the portfolio. - Given the deviation from the mean, and the more extreme overbought condition, it is advisable to wait for some consolidation/correction before increasing equity allocations. - Short-Term Positioning: Bullish - Last Week: Hold position - This Week: Hold position with a bias to add to holdings. - Stop-loss moved up to \$290 - Long-Term Positioning: Neutral due to valuations